 There are also extensive botanical gardens to explore, and easy access to trails that explore the surrounding countryside.

-Note: the Oropa sanctuary also offers extensive accommodation options - see Oropa accommodation for details - and various restaurants, giftshops etc.
+Note: the Oropa sanctuary also offers extensive 'on-site' accommodation options - see Oropa accommodation for details - and various restaurants, giftshops etc.